 When private clients ask questions, they expect answers quickly.
 But, working across lots of areas day to day, it’s impossible to hold it all in your head.
 We’ll help you cross-referencing several different sources.

-This week’s edition of Private Client highlights includes: (1) further commentary on Budget 2025 and publication of Finance Bill 2026; (2) a...
+This week’s edition of Private Client highlights includes: (1) Form IHT38—Claim for relief on loss on sale of land has been updated; (2) the Office of...

 Nature and classification of trusts—the three certaintiesCertaintyIn order for a settlor to create a private express trust the three certainties must...